The Day I Became the Mom Calling Out Instagram Parenting (And Why I Almost Didn't)

 Kayla Huszar with her two sons for Maclean's magazine article about Instagram parenting and gentle parenting pressure

-The responses floored me in the best possible way.
+The texts I received from this gentle parenting article mothers floored me in the best possible way.

 One reader sent: "I just finished reading your article, so good.
 In my kid-life we just did, I can't remember worrying whether it was right or wrong, kids spent so much time with other kids and their families, everybody's rules became all kids rules."